Europeana: Function and description

 Europeana gives access to different types of content from different types of heritage institutions.
 The digital objects that users can find in Europeana are not stored on a central computer, but remain with the cultural institution and are hosted on their networks.
 Europeana collects contextual information – or metadata – about the items, including a small picture.
 Users search this contextual information.
 Once they find what they are looking for, if they want to access the full content of the item, they can click through to the original site that holds the content.

 Different types of cultural heritage organisations – libraries, museums, archives and audiovisual collections – catalogue their content in different ways and to different standards.
 Approaches also vary in different countries.
 To make the information searchable, it has to be mapped to a single common standard, known as the Europeana Semantic Elements, and based on Dublin Core.
 This metadata standard at present takes a lowest common denominator approach to the integration of different types of digital content.
 In 2010 the Europeana Data Model, a richer metadata standard, was introduced to help give users more and better information.

 Europeana accepts metadata about digital objects, it does not make any decisions about digitisation.
 The decision about which objects are digitised lies with the organisation that holds the material.

 More than 3,000 institutions across Europe have contributed to Europeana, including the Rijksmuseum, the British Library and the Louvre.
 Records of over 10 million cultural and scientific artefacts have been brought together on Europeana's platform, and are presented in a variety of ways relevant to modern users, such as smartphones or APIs.

+In 2024 Europeana claims to give access to records of more than 50 million objects.